 Will Garrett-Petts is Professor of English, Rhetoric, and Canadian Studies at Thompson Rivers University.
 He has chaired two departments; directed two research groups; served as Associate Dean of Arts; received 31 external research grants totaling over $5 million in funding; published 17 books and catalogues, and over 150 articles, chapters and conference presentations.
-His recent achievements as the Associate Vice-President of Research and Graduate Studies include developing and launching the University’s Strategic Research Plan in 2014 and the current plan in 2022; championing the introduction of 4 new programs to support undergraduate research training; and coordinating three research MOUs: one a tri-university research partnership with UNBC and UBCO; one with the United Way, working on the development of a social innovation “Change Lab”; and one with the City of Kamloops, developing and supervising the Researcher-in-Residence program.
-He was appointed Vice-President, Research in April, 2022.
+His recent achievements as the Associate Vice-President of Research and Graduate Studies include developing and launching the University’s Strategic Research Plan in 2014 and the current plan in 2022; championing the introduction of 4 new programs to support undergraduate research training; and coordinating five research MOUs: one a tri-university research partnership with UNBC and UBCO; one with Bridgewater State University; one with the University of Coimbra, one with the United Way, working on the development of a social innovation “Change Lab”; and one with the City of Kamloops, developing and supervising the Researcher-in-Residence program.
+He was appointed Vice-President, Research in April, 2022; he was awarded a Killam Visiting Professorship in Canadian Studies at Bridgewater State University, Spring, 2023; and currently serves as Special Advisor on Integrated Strategic Planning, Office of the Provost.

 His early scholarship sought to develop a rhetoric of reading, with a special interest in works of art situated at the intersection of visual and verbal literacies: prose pictures and visual fictions.
 His areas of current interest include small cities research, cultural mapping and community-engaged research, rhetorical theory and discourse analysis, artistic inquiry and interarts practices (see the MAIV Residency, Banff Centre for a collaborative example): MAIVBookFinalJuly09.
 Some recent thoughts on community engagement and local governance can be found in his review of Warren Magnusson’s Local Self-Government and the Right to the City.